Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Empirical Assessment

 \subsection{Lorenz Weather Model}

-\cite{Wilks2005} proposed a modification of the celebrated Lorenz dynamical system for weather forecast \citep{Lorenz1995}.
-They assumed that the weather dynamical system has `slow' and `fast' variables, where the former is observable at weather stations and the latter is unobservable.
-The modified Lorenz model includes a stochastic noise that represents the influence of the unobservable variables.
-It consists of 40 observable variables $( x_1(t), \dots, x_{40}(t) ) \in \R^{40}$ dependent on time $t$, whose dynamics is described by the following differential equation
+\cite{Wilks2005} proposed a stochastic modification of the Lorenz model for weather forecast \citep{Lorenz1995}.
+The formulation distinguishes between `slow' observable and `fast' unobservable variables, where the influence of the latter is modeled as a stochastic noise term.
+The system consists of 40 observable variables $( x_1(t), \dots, x_{40}(t) ) \in \R^{40}$, whose time evolution is described by